 Early wake up times allow for tourists to get hot coffee or tea (expect good quality) and a hot breakfast.
 Some days may only include a quick morning snack to take advantage of sunrise.
 If this is the case, a full breakfast is usually scheduled for when you return from your first game drive.

 Most days will have a morning and an afternoon drive into the park.
 Some evening drives, depending on your location, may take advantage of sunset and certain animal behaviors.
-You will likely be sharing an open-air jeep with 4 to 10 other people.
+You will likely be sharing an open-air jeep with between 4 and 10 other travelers.
 There will usually be a driver and a spotter at the front of the jeep.
 They are there to find animals and keep you safe.
-It's important to listen carefully to instructions and rules to help ensure the safety and enjoyment of the group.
+It’s important to listen carefully to instructions and rules to help ensure the safety and enjoyment of the group.
 The spotter will usually carry a firearm for rare emergencies, but will almost never take it out.

 You may be able to hike into certain areas of some parks, but it’ll be nothing too strenuous, and it’s always optional.
 Most people can enjoy a safari regardless of their mobility, but be sure to inform your tour provider in advance if you need special accommodation.